-When a student receives a notification that he/she has lost credit due to non-exempt absences, cuts and class tardies, the student must use the following procedure to qualify for an appeals hearing:
+When a student receives a notification that the student has lost credit due to non-exempt absences, cuts and class tardies, the student must use the following procedure to qualify for an appeals hearing:

 - Check and clear any errors through teacher and Assistant Principals’ Office.